-- 1) Come to class every class, no exceptions. - 2) Prepare all the practice problems before the class in which they will be taken up - 3) When preparing the practice cases, do not look at the suggested solutions first.
+- 1) Come to class every class, no exceptions. - 2) Prepare all the practice problems before the class in which they will be taken up - 3) When preparing the practice problems, do not look at the answer first.
 Learning involves making mistakes and then correcting them.
 Please allow yourself to benefit from the process of making mistakes. - 4) Read the Powerpoint slides before each lecture.
 Use the textbook when you need more detail than the Powerpoint slides contain. - 5) Do the practice Exercises in the text book. - 6) Stay up to date with the material, you can't afford to fall behind. - 7) Do as many extra problems as you possibly can find time for.

 Important: This is not a course to take for easy credit.
 It is extremely challenging, and there is an incredible amount of information for you to learn and remember.
+No two problems look alike.
+You have to be willing to do tax in order to understand tax.
+Watching me do tax problems in class might be fun (but probably isn't), however, it won't help you do tax problems on your own.
 My number one hint is: Practice.
 That is also my number two and three hint.